This example shows you how to generate and build a standalone ROS node from a Simulink model.

 2. The code generation process first prepares the model for simulation to ensure that all blocks are properly initialized.
 This preparation requires a valid connection to a ROS master.

 rosdevice object to start a ROS master on the ROS device.
 If you provide no arguments,

 rosdevice uses the device connection settings you entered in the Simulink dialog to connect to the ROS device.

-4. Tell Simulink to use the same ROS connection settings as MATLAB by selecting Tools > Robot Operating System > Configure Network Addresses, and setting the ROS Master and Node Host network addresses to Default.
+4. Tell Simulink to use the same ROS connection settings as MATLAB.
+Under the Simulation tab, select ROS Toolbox > ROS Network.
+Set the ROS Master (ROS 1) and Node Host network addresses to Default.

 You only have to execute steps 2 - 4 once per MATLAB session, not every time you generate a ROS node.

-5. Click on Code > C/C++ Code > Deploy to Hardware.
+5. Under the Simulation tab, click Build & Run.
 If you get any errors about bus type mismatch, close the model, clear all variables from the base MATLAB workspace, and re-open the model.

 Click on the View Diagnostics link at the bottom of the model toolbar to see the output of the build process.